-One other thing, and this is really important.
+One other thing should be done, and this is really important.
 You do not give this presentation just one time; write a look at me article about public archaeology in the agency public relations magazine, and then just walk away feeling as if you have done your duty and it is all over.
 It is not all over by a long shot.
 There are dynamics here.
-New artifact collectors and potential collectors move into your geographic area, and they move out of it.
+New artifact collectors and potential collectors move into your geographic area, and old collectors move out of it.
 People forget what your presentation said with the passage of time.
 Small kids grow up, get interested in archaeology, and start collecting artifacts.
 Laws are revised and amended.
 New regulations are promulgated.
 All sorts of crucial things change with time.
 You need to learn how to surf that change and keep the information in your program up-to-date and always in front of the local public as time passes.
-You cannot and must not just present—and walk away.
+You cannot and must not just present one time—and then walk away.
 I would aim at the very least at four public laws/regulations presentations per year in your geographic area, depending on its size.

 Sure.
-I agree.
-Such detailed public education about cultural resource laws and regulations will not end looting by a handful of the most brazen looters who live near any given parcel of federal or state land.
-Nothing deters the guys with brass balls, a few of which may be dangerous people with criminal records gained in other corners of American society.
-However, I do think this approach to artifact collector education would end a lot of the looting on government sites that is done every year out of sheer ignorance—and I personally believe that is an awful lot of the looting that actually happens on government lands in any given year.
+I agree with you.
+Such detailed public education about cultural resource laws and regulations will not end looting by a small handful of the most brazen looters who live near any given parcel of federal or state land.
+Nothing deters the collectors with brass balls—a few of which may be dangerous people with criminal records gained in other corners of American society.
+However, I do think this approach to artifact collector and citizen education would end a lot of the looting on government sites that is done every year out of sheer ignorance—and I personally believe that is an awful lot of the looting that actually happens on government lands in any given year.

-If you think I am wrong about all this, please let me know.
+If you think I am wrong or naive about all of this, please let me know.
 You may leave a response to this post here, or you may send me an e-mail message by clicking on the above Contact tab.
 All responses, positive or negative, are welcome.